 Unlike the Impossible Burger, the Beyond Burger is soy-free.
 Here's a rundown of what's inside the product:

-- Rice protein: This protein is derived from rice by removing fat and carbs from the grain.
+- Rice and lentil proteins: This protein is derived from rice and lentils by removing carbs and other components.

 - Natural flavors: Basically a catchall term for flavors derived from natural sources.
 While not synthetic, they can still undergo processing.

-- Mung bean protein: This protein is derived from mung beans by removing fat and carbs from the beans.
+- Bean protein: This protein is derived from various beans by removing fat and carbs from the beans.

 - Methylcellulose: A chemical compound derived from cellulose, a main structural component of plant cells.
 It is used as a thickener and gelling agent in food products.

-- Potato starch: This starch is extracted from potatoes and consists of long chains of glucose.
+- Pea and potato starch: This starch is extracted from peas and potatoes and consists of long chains of glucose.

-- Potassium chloride: A mineral salt that can be used as a replacement for table salt.
+- Potassium salt: A mineral salt that can be used as a replacement for table salt.

 - 370 milligrams of sodium